wtthornton/LocalMCP/imp/phases/roadmap.md

   - ✅ Pipeline execution traces and timing
   - ✅ Error tracking and debugging information
   - ✅ Performance metrics and bottlenecks
-  - ✅ Audit logs for compliance and security
+  - ✅ Activity logs for debugging and troubleshooting
 - **Observability Features**:
   - ✅ Real-time monitoring dashboards
   - ✅ Alerting and notification systems